-If you are unable to sit the examination online as a result of an accommodation need (e.g., requiring assistive software that does not interface with the online administration and proctoring platform) or inability to meet the hardware, software, or physical exam set-up requirements noted in the online exam guides, you may request to sit the exam at a test center.
+If you are unable to sit the examination online as a result of an accommodation need (e.g., requiring assistive software that does not interface with the online administration and proctoring platform) or inability to meet the hardware, software, or physical exam set-up requirements noted in the Online Ontario Clinical Sciences & Biomedical Exam Guide, you may request to sit the exam at a test center.
 Test center administrations will be granted based on identified need and test center availability.
 Candidates granted the ability to sit the examination in person may be limited to sitting the exam in a city that has a test center that is open and/or which can provide the granted exam accommodation (e.g., specific software needs).
-Additionally, should the booked testing center close (e.g., due to provincial directive in relation to a health and safety need) you will be required to sit the exam at an alternate location.
-Requests to sit the exam in-person must be made in advance of registration closing for that examination session and set-out the rationale for the request.
-All granted the ability to sit the exam in-person will be required to comply with any and all COVID-19 screening requirements, test center admission requirements (including but not limited to wearing a mask) as well as the College's list of required, permitted and restricted items for in-person exam sittings.
-Should a wide-scale closure of testing centers occur prior to the exam administration, candidates registered for an in-person sitting will be reimbursed the examination fee and invited to re-apply for the next regularly scheduled exam sitting.
+Additionally, should the booked testing center close (e.g., due to provincial directive in relation to a health and safety need) you will be required to sit the exam in-person must be made in advance of registration closing for that examination session and set-out the rationale for the request.
+All granted the ability to sit the exam in-person will be required to comply with any and all health and safety screening requirements, test center admission requirements (including but not limited to wearing a mask) as well as the College's list of required, permitted and restricted items for in-person exam sittings.
+Should a wide-scale closure of testing centers occur prior to the exam administration, candidates registered for an in-person sitting will be reimbursed the exam intimation fee and invited to re-apply for the next regularly scheduled exam sitting.